 Fabrizio Ravanelli is famously the only player to have ever scored a hat-trick on his Premier League debut, while he also became the first ever Italian player to score in the competition.

 Kevin Campbell meanwhile netted his third Premier League hat-trick, having scored two with Arsenal in the 1993-94 campaign.
-In 1999, Campbell would become the first player to score a Premier League hat-trick with three different clubs, when he netted three for Everton against West Ham during their ‘great escape’.
+In 1999, Campbell would become the first player to score a Premier League hat-trick with three different clubs, when he scored three for Everton against West Ham during their ‘great escape’.

 1997-98: Dion Dublin (Coventry City 3-2 Chelsea)